 CAFOR and other participating agencies committed to supporting the work on CESA implementation towards strengthening the quality and value of education for 'the Africa we want'.
 They mentioned challenges including communication, resource mobilization and effective coordination.

-(m)Participation at the African Union Commission Chairperson's Second Youth Forum
+(h) Participation at the African Union Commission Chairperson's Second Youth Forum from 24th -27th April 2019